kd2718/letsimpute2/posts/setting-up-my-project-docker.md

 ```

-After a lot of fiddeling around and reading the docks I realized I was really close on my second try. the `entrypoint` option needs to be set to bash.
+After a lot of fiddeling around and reading the docs I realized I was really close on my second try. the `entrypoint` option needs to be set to bash.
 This tells the container what to run.
 Next I can use `-c` to pass in the command.
 This tells the container what arguments to give the entrypoint.

 ```shell
 $ docker run --entrypoint bash -it registry.gitlab.com/koryd2718/airflow2_demo:latest -c "pip freeze" > af2_requirements.txt